I would like to

 Adhesive dental bridges and Maryland dental bridges involve no tooth preparation or very little preparation of the neighbouring tooth and this has made them the most popular bridge design these days.
 In adhesive bridges, the false tooth is bonded using a framework wing to the inside wall of one neighbouring tooth.

 This involves preparing the two neighbouring teeth (abutments).
 The false tooth is then fused to the abutment crowns.

 The photos below show the case of a patient who presented to us to have her genetically missing teeth replaced with adhesive bridges.
 We provided her with two missing lateral incisors with two no tooth drilling adhesive bridges.

-The iTero handheld wand takes a digital, 3D image of your teeth, preventing the need for traditional impressions which can cause some patients to gag.
-You can look at the iTero 3D image of your teeth on the screen in real-time.
-Furthermore, the image quality is crystal clear.
-This digital image is then sent straight to the laboratory and work can start on the bridge construction immediately.
+We use the iTero handheld wand to take a digital, 3D image of your teeth, preventing the need for traditional impressions which can cause some patients to gag.
+The digital image is then sent straight to the laboratory and work can start on the bridge construction immediately.

-Pearl Dental Clinic is open 7 days a week from 9am to 10pm.
-You can book a dental bridge Consultation by calling us on 0203 750 5300 or emailing us or by booking an appointment online (24 hours).
+Pearl Dental Clinic is based near Kingston in London.
+The clinic is open 7 days a week from 9am to 10pm.
+You can book a dental bridge Consultation by calling us on 0208 547 9997 or by emailing us or book an appointment online (available 24 hours/day).

 Click here to apply online